rvbCMTS/PySkinDose/docs/source/index.md

 Welcome!

-PySkinDose is an __open-source framework for RDSR-based skin-dose mapping with fluoroscopic procedures__ This is a _text in itallic_.
+PySkinDose is an __open-source framework for RDSR-based skin-dose mapping with fluoroscopic procedures__.

 ```{toctree}
 ---